UniMath/agda-unimath/src/category-theory/dependent-composition-operations-over-precategories.lagda.md

 ## Definitions

-### The type of dependent composition structures over a precategory
+### The type of dependent composition operations over a precategory

 ```agda
 module _